pschatzmann/ESP32-A2DP/README.md

 The output goes now to the DAC pins G26/G27.

-## Sending Data from a A2DS Data Source
+## Sending Data from a A2DS Data Source with a Callback

 We can also generate sound and send it e.g. to a Bluetooth Speaker.